 From higher rates of diabetic ketoacidosis to lower utilization of life-saving diabetes technology like continuous glucose monitors (CGMs), children of color disproportionately face disparities in pediatric diabetes treatment.

 “The data on the risk of mortality in Black children with diabetes range from three times to nine times that of white children,” Terri H. Lipman, PhD, CRNP, FAAN, pediatric nurse practitioner in the Division of Diabetes and Endocrinology at the Children’s Hospital of Philadelphia (CHOP), said at the ‘Systemic Racism and Disparities in Pediatric Diabetes Management’ symposium at the American Diabetes Association’s 81st Scientific Sessions.

-Non-Hispanic Black children have higher HbA1c levels, more emergency department visits, hospitalizations, and are less likely to be treated with insulin pumps or CGMs.
+Non-Hispanic Black children have higher HbA1c levels, more emergency department visits, hospitalizations and are less likely to be treated with insulin pumps or continuous glucose monitors (CGMs).
 Although pump therapy has resulted in a reduction in severe hypoglycemia and a sustained reduction in hemoglobin A1c, white children were significantly more likely than Black children to use insulin pumps.

 To address racial disparities at the Children’s Hospital in Philadelphia, Lipman has focused her research efforts on the social determinants that impact diabetes care access for children of color.